 Another benefit to becoming a gardener is that you’ll get to spend time outdoors and attain physical fitness with all the lawn mowing and raking.

 If you’re great with kids, there’s another profession that can keep you busy for the summer break: becoming a nanny.
 These jobs are also high in demand and pay well, roughly $10-15 per hour.
 That’s a lot of money!
 Then again, there’s also a great responsibility on you, as you have to ensure the wellbeing of each child you’re looking after.

 If you’re looking for a future career in teaching or becoming a social worker, working as a nanny will help get you into that character and also cause you to become more compassionate.

-If you can write, design, edit, or create anything, then you can easily earn money from the comfort of your home.
+If you can write, design, edit, or create anything, then you can easily earn money, start your emergency fund, from the comfort of your home.
 To become a freelancer, you can sign up on relevant websites where people employ freelancers for temporary or long-term positions.
 However, you can only make an account if you’re aged 18 or higher.